calaldees/KaraKara/website/README.md

 way of recovering tracks that have been played/skipped (just in case of crash or problem)

 status_error message style dose not propergate to flash message with format='redirect'
+ - flash message from queue.py error (e.g. duplicate performer) is not styled as error but looks like success. feedback error is displayed appropriately. so what gives?!